chris-casper/chris-casper.github.io/_posts/2025-08-12-Recycling-Old-Crypto-Miners.md

 ### Writing Debian Using Nebra Pi board

 Still confirming.
 Looks like it runs much slower but more reliably.
+The two pin connector tells the board to either be in programming mode or operating mode.
+The three pin connector is flashing firmware or writing to SD/eMMC card, I believe.

 - Remove Nebra Pi board from Nebra, remove Micro-USB cable
 - Download and install [Raspberry Pi USB Boot](https://github.com/raspberrypi/usbboot/raw/master/win32/rpiboot_setup.exe) before anything else
-- There are two sets of jumpers on Nebra Pi board.
-Leave 3 pin alone if already on 2 and 3.
+- There are two sets of jumpers on Nebra Pi board right next to the CM3.
+Leave 3 pin connector alone if already on Pins 2 and 3 (.
 On 2 pin connector, switch from not jumped to jumped
 - Plug in USB cable to PC and Pi board
 - Run rpi-boot-CM-CM2-CM3
 - Run Pi Imager